Np874FHV/bistromatic/README.md

 -> `^`, the power operator.
 The second number must be whole (and positive for the moment).

 -> `(`,`)`, the parenthesis, allowing to force priorities.

+-> A maximum decimal precision is implemented.
+It is taken into account only when dividing.

 The division by `0` is of course forbidden and makes the program to fail.